Last Updated on June 2, 2024 by Dave Schoenbeck

 Simply put, a performance agreement is an expanded version of the job description.
 It contains:

-Goals to Be Achieved.
+● Goals to Be Achieved.
 This lays out your expectations from the candidate 1, 6, and 12 months from their start date.
-Most performance agreements don’t include this, but I’d argue it’s an important section if you’re serious about hiring strong candidates.
+Most performance agreements don’t include this, but I’d argue it’s essential if you’re serious about hiring strong candidates.

-Behavioral Requirements for the Position.
+● Behavioral Requirements for the Position.
 What do you consider acceptable and required behavior?
-What set of behavioral skills and attributes do employees need to succeed on the job?
+What behavioral skills and attributes do employees need to succeed on the job?

 Why is a performance agreement necessary?

-As you can see, there are several reasons why a performance agreement plays an important role in your organization.
+As you can see, there are several reasons why a performance agreement is essential in your organization.

 1. It clarifies what you want and need from employees.